German Shepherd Growth & Weight Chart (Updated in 2025)

 German Shepherd females are reaching sexual maturity at this age.
 They may have their first estrus (heat) period.
 So, be mindful of letting them off the lead during this time if other dogs are around.

-At 9 months, your GSD can be tested for heartworm and treated if needs be.
-Speak with your vet about this for more detail.
+Your GSD can be tested for heartworm at 9 months and treated if necessary.
+Speak with your vet about this for more details.

-You can add small amounts of solid adult formula into the puppy food to get him used to the texture.
+You can add small amounts of solid adult formula into the puppy food to get them used to the texture.

 12-month-old (1 year) German Shepherd